Chirag-Bhardwaj/Old-Website/LabCounter.md

 This count is shown on the lab's discord page.

 ### 2. Increments whenever someone goes inside the lab and crosses the prediction border.
+Decrements when someone leaves the lab.

 Accurately identifies a human using Machine Learning.